WatchdogSYG/tbh-gantt/README.md

 ![Div blockout in developer visual using ts.](readme-assets/006-ganttProtoPBIBlockout.jpg)

 After the first iteration, it is proposed to use the following layout for overflow-y scrolling and dynamic sizing of the tasks table.
+Scrolling-x should not be allowed because we would be moving svgs around and dynamically rendering new lines and bars etc. Use other controls instead.

 ![Proposed layout of iteration 2](readme-assets/007-iteration2layout.jpg)